Vulcan (Marvel Comics): Deadly Genesis

-With the help of his dying teammates, Vulcan was able to survive.
-Reawakened in modern days by the mutant energies released during M-Day, he returns from his space exile to get revenge against Professor Xavier, killing Banshee in the process, as well as attempting to kill Logan and even kidnapping Rachel Summers and Cyclops.
+Reawakened in modern times by the mutant energy released during M-Day, Vulcan returns to Earth to seek revenge against Charles Xavier, killing Banshee in the process and kidnapping Rachel Summers and Cyclops.

 Vulcan subconsciously uses the absorbed powers of Petra and Sway to manipulate the X-Men, and figures out the truth of the mystery behind the missing team of X-Men that were lost on Krakoa.
 Vulcan is able to lure Professor Xavier out of hiding, and confronts him in front of the X-Men, wanting the Professor to reveal to them all what really happened to Vulcan and his team.
 However, Xavier is unable to do so, because, in the wake of M-Day, he is no longer a Mutant.
 Enraged, Vulcan commands Marvel Girl to link their minds so that everyone can see what transpired.
 Reluctantly, Rachel does so, and with Xavier as a guide, she is able to not only reveal the truth behind what really happened on Krakoa, but she also detects another consciousness within the mind of Vulcan.